 Don't just use Facebook Live Video and stream for 2 minutes just to say hi.
 Your live videos should be more complex and have specific goals for your business.

 How to build up Engagement Rate with Facebook live video

-Facebook users seem to have some fun using Facebook live video but as a business you should have specific goals for this feature.
-You can try to redirect people to your website, grow your fans number or build up your engagement rate by encouraging your viewers to leave comments.
+Facebook users seem to have some fun using Facebook live video but as a business, you should have specific goals what you're trying to accomplish.
+You can try to redirect people to your website, grow the number of your fans or build up your engagement rate by encouraging your viewers to leave comments.

 Here's the right way to live stream on Facebook and get the most out of it.